ChoiSeongHo-h/open_vins_mot/README.md

 - The consensus of the fundamental matrix is based only on the distance to the epipolar line, i.e., the epipolar constraint.
 - RANSAC relies on probabilities.

 **The consensus of the fundamental matrix** means that the distance of the point to the epipolar line is below a threshold.
-The problem with this is that there are **additional degrees of freedom in the direction of the epipolar line**, which can lead to inaccuracies.
-In contrast, **reprojection error and the comparison of predictions and observations** in 3D involve a **point-to-point comparison**, which eliminates any remaining degrees of freedom.
+The problem with this is that there are **additional dof in the direction of the epipolar line**, which can lead to inaccuracies.
+In contrast, **reprojection error and the comparison of predictions and observations** in 3D involve a **point-to-point comparison**, which eliminates any remaining dof.

 I penalize the z direction in the 3D comparison to compensate for the inaccurate depth of the stereo camera.